Brampton Bryan Castle: Civil War

 The castle was almost entirely destroyed during the English Civil War.
-Robert Harley (died 1656) a prominent Marcher Lord, was a dedicated Puritan and served as a Member of Parliament.
+Robert Harley (died 1656) was a Puritan and served as a Member of Parliament.
 Situated in a predominantly Royalist county, the estate and castle were vulnerable to attack.
-This notwithstanding, Robert Harley left the defence of the castle in the hands of his wife, Lady Brilliana Harley.
+Robert Harley left the defence of the castle in the hands of his wife, Brilliana.
 Brilliana was the daughter of Sir Edward and Dorothy Conway, of Ragley in Warwickshire, and became Robert Harley's third wife in March 1624.

-Perhaps due to her reputation in the area the castle was not attacked until 26 July 1643 eleven months after King Charles I raised his Royal Standard in Nottingham.
-Before this, Fitzwilliam Coningsby the Royalist High Sheriff of Herefordshire had restricted himself to ordering the Harley tenants to pay their rents directly to him and those that refused were sent to jail.
+In July 1643, eleven months after King Charles I raised his Royal Standard in Nottingham, the castle came under attack.
+Before this, Fitzwilliam Coningsby, the Royalist High Sheriff of Herefordshire, had restricted himself to ordering the Harley tenants to pay their rents directly to him and those that refused were sent to jail.
 Subsequently, attacks were made on the property and livestock stolen.

-The Harley family's support for Parliament can be seen in a number of Lady Brilliana's letters to her son, Sir Edward Harley — writing in December 1642, Lady Harley writes; "They [my neighbours] are in mighty violence against me."

-On 26 July 1643 events came to a head and Sir William Vavasour, the newly appointed governor of Hereford, surrounded Brampton Bryan with a mixed force of cavalry and infantrymen of about 700 soldiers.
+The Harley family's support for Parliament can be seen in a number of Lady Brilliana's letters to her son, Sir Edward Harley — in December 1642, Lady Harley wrote; "They [my neighbours] are in mighty violence against me."
+On 26 July 1643 Sir William Vavasour, the newly appointed governor of Hereford, surrounded Brampton Bryan with a mixed force of cavalry and infantrymen of about 700 soldiers.
 Brilliana and three of her children together with about 50 civilians and 50 soldiers held the castle.
 Conditions inside rapidly deteriorated.
 Cattle, sheep and horses were plundered, all the buildings in the village were burnt to the ground and the castle was attacked with cannon and shot.
-Fortunately for the defenders however inside the castle, although the bombardment left the castle roofless, the casualties were low and only one death and a few injuries are recorded.
-The attackers fared less well and nearly a tenth of the company were either killed or injured.
+Although the bombardment left the castle roofless, the casualties were low with only one death and a few injuries being recorded.
+The attackers saw nearly a tenth of their company either killed or injured.
 The siege was lifted on 9 September when the Royalists left to join the attack on Gloucester.